Learn What To Do If You Get Sick On The Job Or Can't Work Due To COVID-19

 If you are unable to work due to a health problem, the general solution is to apply for disability to make up for your lost income.
 The coronavirus pandemic is no different.
 The question is whether your particular situation fits the disability insurance options available to you.

-On the topic of COVID-19 disability, Puche says: “To qualify for disability benefits through your private insurance, depending on language of the coverage, one would likely need to certify through a doctor that you are unable to carry out the duties of your occupation and earn gainful income.
+On the topic of COVID-19 disability, Puche says: “To qualify for disability benefits through your private insurance, depending on the language of the coverage, one would likely need to certify through a doctor that you are unable to carry out the duties of your occupation and earn a gainful income.

 Can you get workers’ compensation if you get the coronavirus at work?

 Workers’ compensation is designed to cover people who get injured on the job.
-In order to be eligible for workman’s comp benefits, the injury you sustain must occur in the course and scope of your employment.
+In order to be eligible for workers’ comp benefits, the injury you sustain must occur in the course and scope of your employment.
 This is a complicated way of saying that you have to be 1) working, and 2) doing your job when you get hurt to receive the benefits.
 So what about contracting COVID-19 while at work?

 According to Puche, “Health care workers have the best argument for making a workers’ compensation claim [due to COVID-19], since the work injury would truly be work-related.”